jmaraya1229/Pawpal/README.md

 # Pawpal

 ## Our Task
-To create a function web application showcasing the skills we've learned thus far.
+To create a functional web application showcasing the skills we've learned thus far.

-Pawpal is an interactive web application where the user is able to input a desired location with a specified search radius to search for adoptable animals.
-On the homepage, the user is able to view three adoptable animals, a search bar, and a favorites page that may contain any animals the user may have bookmarked.
-After the user clicks the search button, the user will be led to a results page containing a list of animals that are adoptable in the specified location and search radius.
-A filter button containing a variety of attributes will be available to filter out the specific traits the user may want to have such as gender and age.
-The user will also be able to save certain pets by pressing the paw print located on the pet's box, and it is easily retrievable by clicking the favorites button.
+Pawpal is an interactive web application where the user is able to input a desired location within a specified radius to search for adoptable animals.
+On the homepage, the user is able to view three adoptable animals, a search bar, and a favorites button that leads to a modal that may contain any animals the user may have bookmarked.
+After the user clicks the search button, the user will be led to a results page containing a list of animals that are adoptable based on the parameters specified in the location and search radius.
+A filter button containing a variety of attributes will also be available to filter out specific traits the user may want to apply such as gender and age.
+If the user wants to save a certain pet profile to view for later, they will be able to do so by pressing the paw print located next to each pet's image.
+The user will be able to easily retrieve the saved pet by clicking the favorites button that is available on the home page and results page.

 ```md